pineapplemachine/mach.d/examples/readme.md

 ### helloworld

-This program prints "Hello, world!" to stdout.
+Prints "Hello, world!" to stdout.

 ### bottles

-This program prints the lyrics of *99 Bottles* to stdout.
+Prints the lyrics of *99 Bottles* to stdout.

 ### collatz

-This program asks the user to input a number via stdin, and then outputs the Collatz sequence of that number to stdout.
+Asks the user to input a number via stdin, and then outputs the Collatz sequence of that number to stdout.

 ### jsonio

-This program reads json from an input file, modifies it, and then writes the modified content to an output file.
+Reads json from an input file, modifies it, and then writes the modified content to an output file.

 ### traversedir

-This program traverses this examples directory and its subdirectories and finds and prints the paths of all the D source files contained in them.
+Traverses this examples directory and its subdirectories and finds and prints the paths of all the D source files contained in them.

 ### movepineapple

-This program initializes a window using `mach.sdl` and draws an image to the screen which can be moved using the WASD keys.
+Initializes a window using `mach.sdl` and draws an image to the screen which can be moved using the WASD keys.

+### wireframe

+An example of a very basic software 3D renderer using matrix transformations and 2D rendering calls.